 Guided tours of the ground floor every Wednesday afternoon at 2pm and 3pm.
 Places are limited and must be booked in advance.
 Entry £4.
 Anyone wishing to visit will need to make an appointment.
 To book a place on a Wednesday tour, please contact The Landmark Trust on 01628 825925 (Mon-Fri 9am-5.30pm)

 There is also a small exhibition in the Cartoon Room, a separate building next to The Grange, which provides information about the building, its history and the Pugin family.
 The Cartoon Room is open on Wednesday afternoons from 2pm - 4pm or by appointment.
-Entry to the room is free of charge but does not include the house
+Entry to the room is free of charge and does not include the house

 Main ground floor rooms open by appointment every Wednesday (Guide tours £4 pp from 2pm)